Yoga Exercises for a Hunched Back (Hyperkyphosis)

 People with dowager’s hump are more likely to suffer fractures; the more hunched the back, the greater the risk.
 Many develop chronic shortness of breath, which in turn is linked to numerous health issues, including increased anxiety and depression, reduced happiness, increased risk of cardiovascular or lung disease, and Type 2 diabetes.
 Not surprisingly, studies of elderly in nursing homes with the seriously hunched back of dowager’s hump have found that people with advanced hyperkyphosis tend to die earlier than their peers.

 Generally speaking, the hunched back of dowager hump develops in stages, and the earlier you take step to improve or reverse dowager’s hump, the greater the results.
 The early stages of hyperkyphosis appear as a forward head posture, in which the head moves forward of the gravitational center line of the body.
 As the head moves forward, the shoulders typically begin to get hunched as well.

 At this stage the hunched back of hyperkyphosis can be fairly easily improved or even reversed.
 Once the condition grows into the hunched back of a full-fledged dowager’s hump, it becomes more difficult to work with, and for best results, you’d be advised to work with a professional movement therapist, physical therapist, or yoga therapist.

 Best Treatments to Improve or Reverse a Hunched Back

-There are currently no medical treatments for hyperkyphosis per se.
-However, as we have reported elsewhere, a recent pilot study shows that yoga for hyperkyphosis shows considerable promise as a therapy for improving dowager’s hump.
+There are currently no medical treatments for fixing hyperkyphosis per se.
+However, as we have reported elsewhere, a recent pilot study shows that yoga for hyperkyphosis shows considerable promise as a therapy for improving dowager’s hump and hunchback posture.

-Particularly useful to reverse dowager’s hump are yoga poses that target the muscles and joints most affected by hyperkyphosis, including shoulders, spinal erectors, abdominals, and neck.
+Particularly useful for reversing dowager’s hump are yoga poses that target the muscles and joints most affected by hyperkyphosis, including shoulders, spinal erectors, abdominals, and neck.